Complaints

 Secrecy undertakings and obligations do not prevent you from disclosing information to IGIS.
 Subject to the below information, persons who disclose sensitive information or documents to us are protected from penalties and prosecution under other Commonwealth laws (see section 32AC of the IGIS Act for the precise limits of this protection).

-All IGIS officers hold an Australian security clearance and can receive sensitive and classified information.
+All OIGIS officers hold an Australian security clearance and can receive sensitive and classified information.

 However, if you wish to provide classified information to us, you should contact us before you do, so we can make arrangements for you to share the information in a secure manner.